 Opening hours of Museo Egizio: Daily 9 am-6.30 pm (Monday until 2 pm).

 Entrance fee to Museo Egizio: 15 € the full ticket, 11 € for 15 to 18 years old, 1 € for 6 to 14 years old, free for less than 6 years old and holders of Torino+Piemonte Card.

 The red facade is covered with cotto tiles, while the back comes with an eclectic style of white stone, pink stucco, and pillars.
 Today the seat of the National Museum of the Risorgimento, the interior of Palazzo Carignano is rich in frescoes and decorations.
-Along with the museum covering the series of battles terminating with the Italian unification, visitors can also view the apartments of the Carignano Princes with a free guide provided at the entrance, organized following a specific timetable and in groups not bigger than 25 people, this is why I recommend stopping by in advance and enquiring about the time of the tours.
+Along with the museum covering the series of battles terminating with the Italian unification, visitors can also view the apartments of the Carignano Princes with a free guide provided at the entrance, organised following a specific timetable and in groups not bigger than 25 people.
+This is why I recommend stopping by in advance and enquiring about the time of the tours.

 Address of Palazzo Carignano: Via Accademia delle Scienze 5.

 Opening hours for Palazzo Carignano: Tuesday to Sunday 10 am-6 pm (last entrance at 5 pm), Monday closed.

 Entrance fee to Palazzo Carignano: 5 € full ticket, 2.50 € for 18 to 25 years old, free for younger than 18, and holders of the Torino+Piemonte and Royal cards.
 Free entrance for everyone on the first Sunday of the month.